DimaKosy/MusicVisuals/README.md

 ### Shawn

 ![Planning Chart](images/j3.png)
 Taking inspiration from the general nautical theme of the song, I created a visual that represents how sailors would get their data on the high seas.
+It features 4 distinct elements:

+- A background chart 'surface' to put the visual displays on
+- A sonar wave with tuned amplitudes to cover certain frequency ranges
+- A radar screen with an estimated location of ducks from the sonar
+- A radio transmission set to check how the sailor's communications are holding

 ### Norbert